fat84/audio_fingerprinting_test/README.md

 The app has been harcoded for now to run with two toys that are were trained in the model.
 Open the application.

-Open the application and press G to open the GUI, in the GUI press L to load a model, open the model saved in the models folder.
+* Open the application and press G to open the GUI
+* Hit L to load a model, open the model saved in the models folder.

-Use one of the toys to be recogznined.
+* Hit G to hide the UI

+### OSC Out

 The RMS value is being sent to localhost/ via OSC, the parameters are the float of RMS value and one int for the classification of the sounds.